-“Harry, my friend!” he said.
+“Harry, mate!” he said.
 “I hope that the Prophet is lying; I don’t want to pretend to hate you for the rest of time, just for the sake of my sister…”

 “Well, you won’t be able to go up there completely without risk,” George said.
 “But I’d give it a go.
 It seems like the two of you really need to talk to each other.”

 Harry caught himself dragging his feet as he slowly made his way up the many stairs that led up to Ginny’s bedroom.
-Nervousness fluttered in his stomach, and he could have sworn that his heartbeats could be heard outside of his body.
+He felt like he was carrying a heavy weight in the pit of his stomach, and he could swear his heart was beating loudly enough for everyone down in the kitchen to hear it.
 Not that he really had anything to be nervous about.
 All he had to do was walk in there, explain that the newspapers were lying, and that she would never have to worry about him wanting anyone else but her.
 But there was a tiny voice in his head that didn’t hesitate to blurt out what he was afraid to even think: what if she doesn’t believe you?
 He was not sure if he would be able to handle losing her.
 Sure, they were both very young, but he knew that he wanted to marry Ginny one day.
 She was the girl he wanted to wake up next to every morning for the rest of his life, and the one he wanted to fall asleep next to every night.
 She was the most beautiful girl he had ever seen, and he admired everything about her: her exuberant personality, her confidence and her independence.
-If he would ever have a daughter, he thought, he would want her to have that same strength, that strong will and courage that Ginny had.
-She never let anyone tell her what to do – she didn’t allow it.
+The day they would have their own children, he thought, he would want them to have that same strength, that strong will and courage that Ginny had.
+She never let anyone tell her what to do—she didn’t allow it.
 And it was all of those things that made her so amazing.
 All of those things combined with the way she made him feel.
 She could make him tremble and make him feel completely relaxed at the same time.
 She turned his world around, but she was also his source of stability, his safe ground.
 He, who had spent big parts of his life feeling lonely and abandoned, shared such a strong connection with Ginny that he was absolutely terrified to open up her door and face her, even when he had done nothing wrong.
 He was scared to look her in the eyes.
 What if something had changed in the way she looked at him?

 He forced his mouth to form the words; he compelled his hand to knock on the door.
 “Ginny?
 It’s me.”